Get your QR code

 Public transport and small passenger services

-All public transport services and small passenger services, like taxis, will be legally required to display QR codes by 11:59pm on Thursday 3 September.
+All public transport services and small passenger services, like taxis, are legally required to display QR codes to help passengers keep track of where they've been.

 This includes buses, trains, aircraft, ferries and ride-share vehicles.